LukeShortCloud/swgemu-server-packages/rpm/SOURCES/readme.md

 # Getting Started

-After installing the "swgemu-server" package for the first time, initial setup is required.
+After installing the `swgemu-server` package for the first time, initial setup is required.
 A MySQL or MariaDB database needs to be setup and configured.
 The client TRE files also need to be copied over from a official Star Wars Galaxies game installation.

 ## Database

-All of the databases and tables are stored in the "/opt/swgemu-server/MMOCoreORB/sql/" directory.
+All of the databases and tables are stored in the `/opt/swgemu-server/sql/` directory.

 Install a MySQL compatiblle database server.